 - While over the heat, carefully whisk the lemon juice into the egg mixture and continue to whisk.

 - Add the butter and continue to whisk the mixture until the butter melts and the mixture becomes smooth and thickens.
-This will take around 10 minutes.
+This will take around 15-20 minutes, maybe a little longer depending on your pot and bowl setup.
 Once thickened (the consistency of honey), remove the lemon curd from the heat and transfer to sterilised glass jars to cool.
 The lemon curd will continue to thicken as it cools.

 - Lemon spread should not be made over direct heat.
 I highly recommend using a double-boiler (or a bowl sitting over a saucepan of boiling water) to cook this recipe.
 Mixing the ingredients in a pan over direct heat can lead to the curd catching in the bottom of the pan and burning.
 Separating the curd from any contact with a pan allows it to cook slowly and consistently.